 - systematically apply the principles of clinical assessment of patients including the ability to take a thorough history and carry out a physical examination of the cardiovascular, respiratory, gastrointestinal, and neurological systems, identifying abnormalities and offering a rationale for your actions.

-Delivery consists of a variety of approaches including: lectures, group work, student-led activities, expert patient, simulation, equipment management, practical scenarios, CD-ROMS and directed study.
+Delivery consists of a variety of approaches including: lectures, group work, student-led activities, expert patient, simulation, equipment management, practical scenarios, digital media and directed study.

 This module can be studied as a standalone module or as an optional module towards some of our BSc (Hons) Professional Development pathways - please contact the Professional Development Unit for further information.